SOFF Action Report 2023

 Increasingly unavoidable impacts of climate change necessitate urgent adaptation actions.
 Significantly stepping up the amount and the quality of investment on adaptation requires high quality weather forecasts and climate prediction to be available everywhere.

-“Reporting from stations in remote areas of the globe contribute to global forecast quality up to 20 times more than any single station in continental Europe.
+“Reporting from stations in remote areas of the globe contributes to global forecast quality up to 20 times more than any single station in continental Europe.
 This is why SOFF’s vision is so forward-looking and innovative“

 Florence Rabier, Director-General, European Centre